 As part of an awareness campaign with Alzheimer’s Research U.K., “Breaking Bad” star Bryan Cranston in an emotional video likening the effect of Alzheimer’s on the brain to an orange.
-Alzheimer’s is the most common form of dementia, which causes problems with memory, behavior and thinking, according to the Alzheimer’s Association.
+Alzheimer’s is the most common form of dementia.
+This causes problems with memory, behavior and thinking, according to the Alzheimer’s Association.
 Alzheimer’s leaves the brain weighing 140 grams less than a healthy one — roughly the weight of an average-size orange.
 The campaign, called #ShareTheOrange, uses this metaphor to describe the way that loss of memory and brain function affects Alzeheimer’s patients.

 Currently an incurable disease, Alzheimer’s can also be challenging for caregivers.
 Cranston knows that from his mother’s disease progression.